papamishka911/cypress-cucumber-preprocessor/CONTRIBUTING.md

 ## 3. Do you have a question?

 The issue tracker is primarily for **issues**, in other words, bugs and suggestions.
 User support is generally not provided and if you have a *question*, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/cypress-cucumber-preprocessor), your favorite search engine, or other resources.
-There *is* a [Gitter](https://gitter.im/cypress-io/cypress) channel for Cypress that you may try, but it doesn't specifically pertain to community-maintained plugins.
+There *is* a [Discord](https://on.cypress.io/chat) server for Cypress that you may try, but it doesn't specifically pertain to community-maintained plugins.

 ## 4. Did you find a bug?